robphoenix/site/content/blog/2016/notes-on-elixir-templating-with-eex.markdown

 ---
-title: "Notes on Elixir: Templating with EEx"
+title: 'Notes on Elixir: Templating with EEx'
 date: 2016-02-12
-tags: [ "elixir" ]
+tags: ['elixir']
 ---

 EEx is to Elixir what [Jinja][j] is to Python.
 It enables the use of Elixir code inside strings and files.
 It's used extensively in the Phoenix framework for HTML templates, and recently I've started to use it to replace my Python scripts for generating Cisco config files.